← Back to Blog

 WHERE created_at BETWEEN '<date>' AND '<date>';

 The intent in the AI's head: "reset the affected uploads so they recompute."
 The mental model: a single cache wiped clean on next read.
-The actual table schema: multiple independent caches in separate columns, each populated by a different upstream pipeline.
+The actual product state: multiple independent cached outputs.
+Only one was stale.

-One pipeline (the analytics one) was correctly broken — that was the bug we just fixed.
-The other pipelines were independent.
+One derived-output lane was correctly broken — that was the bug we just fixed.
+The other outputs were independent.
 They'd been running fine the whole time.
-Their cached output was current, personalized, and the result of expensive LLM calls.
+Their cached output was current, personalized, and expensive to regenerate.

-SET ... = NULL on all the cache columns wiped them all.
+SET ... = NULL on all the stored outputs wiped them all.

 20 Rows.
 7 Customers.
 About 90 Seconds.

 The query ran successfully.
 20 rows updated.
-Seven paying customers' personalized diagnosis text — gone.
-Their training plans — gone.
-None of it recoverable from the user-facing database, because the cache columns were the source of truth for that text.
+Seven paying customers' personalized generated content — gone.
+None of it recoverable from the user-facing database, because those stored outputs were the source of truth for that text.

 I caught it within minutes because I happened to be watching the query output.
 Three months earlier, I would have noticed an hour later, after the LLM bill spiked from the regeneration wave.